Dre Campbell Farm

 This natural method involves planting your crops in a different area each season or other types of plants in the exact location.

-Crop rotation helps break the life cycle of the disease.
+Crop rotation helps break the disease’s life cycle.

 7. Remove Infected Plants

-If you already have an early blight infection, the best thing you can do is remove the affected plants immediately.
+If you already have an early blight on your plants, the best course of action is to remove the affected plants immediately.
 Doing so involves cutting away any leaves or stems showing signs of the fungus and disposing of them properly.

 8. Clean Up Garden Debris

-Eliminating garden debris is one of the most important things you can do to prevent early blight.
+Eliminating garden debris is one of the most crucial steps you can take to prevent early blight.
 Garden debris provides just the right conditions for the spores to survive.

-So, ensure you regularly clean up leaves, twigs, and other debris accumulated in your garden.
+Therefore, ensure that you regularly clean up leaves, twigs, and other debris that accumulate in your garden.

 9. Baking Soda